Lawsuit Investigation: Did Everyday Health Share Your Medical Information with Meta?

-Anyone who registered for an account on EverydayHealth.com or subscribed to its newsletter, app or health courses.
+- Anyone who registered for an account on EverydayHealth.com or subscribed to its newsletter, app or health courses and has an active Facebook account.

-It’s believed that Everyday Health may have secretly collected its subscribers’ medical and personal information through website tracking tools and shared this data with Meta.
-Attorneys working with ClassAction.org are looking into whether a class action lawsuit can be filed over possible privacy violations.
+- It’s believed that Everyday Health may have secretly collected its subscribers’ medical and personal information through website tracking tools and shared this data with Meta.
+Attorneys are now gathering users of the website to potentially take action against Everyday Health Group.

-Attorneys working with ClassAction.org are looking into whether Everyday Health violated subscribers’ privacy by sharing their health and personal information with Meta, the owner of Facebook.
+Attorneys working with ClassAction.org have reason to suspect Everyday Health may have violated subscribers’ privacy by sharing their health and personal information with Meta, the owner of Facebook.

-Specifically, the attorneys are investigating whether EverydayHealth.com used website tracking tools to record users’ actions – including what they searched for on the site, what pages they viewed, and any information they typed in – and shared that information with Meta.
+It’s possible that EverydayHealth.com used website tracking tools to record users’ actions – including what they searched for on the site, what pages they viewed and any information they typed in – and shared that information with Meta.

-The data collected through tracking tools could contain members’ sensitive medical and health information, and the attorneys are looking into whether a class action lawsuit could be filed to compensate consumers whose privacy may have been violated.
+The data collected through tracking tools could contain members’ sensitive medical and health information, and attorneys are now gathering users of the website to potentially take action for alleged privacy violations.

 What Are Website Tracking Tools?